-Of particular importance, although a contestant may have up to three seconds at a match, only two may enter the ring at any particular time during the contest.
-In addition, if a doctor is called in to attend to a contestant, one second must exit the ring.
+Of particular importance, although a contestant may have up to three seconds at a match, only one may enter the ring at any particular time during the contest, or two may enter the cage.
 There can only be two individuals attending to a contestant at any one time.
 Those two individuals can be two seconds or one second and a physician.